UtriainenJ/Stargazer/README.md

 Hover over "File," then select "Open" from the dropdown menu (second option).
 In the "Open File or Project" window, select the cloned project and click "OK."

+3. The dependencies of of this project are managed with Maven.
+In IntelliJ GUI they can be installed by right clicking pom.xml and selecting "Add as Maven Project" or "reload project" if the project is already open.

 3. Run Stargazer:
 Navigate the project folder structure in IntelliJ IDEA and open Start.java.
 You can find this file by going to ryhma-5 -> src -> main -> java -> ryhma5.